apache/flink/docs/content/docs/dev/datastream/execution/parallel.md

 value can be detrimental to performance because some state backends have to keep internal data structures that scale with the number of key-groups (which are the internal implementation mechanism for rescalable state).

+Changing the maximum parallelism explicitly when recovery from original job will lead to state incompatibility.
 {{< /hint >}}

 {{< top >}}